 ERROR CODE INDICATES CORRECTIVE ACTION No Error Code Displayed Not Enough Hot Water High usage, plumbing leak, operating mode adjustment Check for plumbing leak.
 Adjust temperature; see scald warnings on heater and in manual.
 Contact a qualified person to perform a volume test.
-No Error Code Displayed Water Too Hot Water temperature set too high or grounded element Reduce temperature setting; or Turn off electrical power at the breaker.
+No Error Code Displayed Water Too Hot Water temperature set too high or grounded element Reduce temperature setting; or Disconnect power to water heater.
 Check element circuits for resistance of 5-25 ohms (replace if required, see page 34).
-Turn on electrical power at breaker.
+Reconnect power to water heater.
 If the error persists, contact a qualified person.
-No Error Code Displayed No Hot Water No power, control panel or thermostat operation Turn off electrical power at breaker.
+No Error Code Displayed No Hot Water No power, control panel or thermostat operation Disconnect power to water heater.
 Unplug and reconnect 24 pin connector.
-Turn on electrical power at breaker.
+Reconnect power to water heater.
 Contact a qualified person to verify correct voltage to unit.
 NOTICE: If the control panel was not connected via Wi-Fi or Bluetooth, the time will need to be set.
-001 with an alert Icon flashing. (also flashing red LED and beeper.)
-Dry-fire, electrical power on with the tank not completely full of water Turn off electrical power at breaker.
+001 with alert indicator flashing (also flashing red LED and beeper) Dry-fire, electrical power on with the tank not completely full of water Disconnect power to water heater.
 Add water, open a hot water faucet to bleed all air until water flows without air bursts.
-Turn on electrical power at breaker.
+Reconnect power to water heater.
 See "Important Safety Information" on page 4.
-003 with an alert Icon flashing. (also flashing red LED.)
-Upper thermistor sensor failure NOTICE: Upper thermistor sensor is mounted to tank and located above upper element Turn off electrical power at the breaker.
+003 with alert indicator flashing (also flashing red LED) Upper thermistor sensor failure NOTICE: Upper thermistor sensor is mounted to tank and located above upper element Disconnect power to water heater.
 Check electrical connections at Control Assembly board.
 If there are no issues with the wiring, replace the thermistor.
-Turn on electrical power at breaker.
+Reconnect power to water heater.
 NOTICE: The Control Assembly will go into Limp Mode until the failure is corrected.
 See page 28.
-004 with an alert Icon flashing. (also flashing red LED.)
-Lower thermistor sensor failure NOTICE : Lower thermistor sensor is mounted to tank and located above lower element Turn off electrical power at the breaker.
+004 with alert indicator flashing (also flashing red LED) Lower thermistor sensor failure NOTICE: Lower thermistor sensor is mounted to tank and located above lower element Disconnect power to water heater.
 Check electrical connections at Control Assembly board.
 If there are no issues with the wiring, replace the thermistor.
-Turn on electrical power at breaker.
+Reconnect power to water heater.
 NOTICE: The Control Assembly will go into Limp Mode until the failure is corrected.
 See page 28.
-006 with an alert Icon flashing. (also flashing red LED and beeper.)
-Internal Processor Error - Frequency Fault - Standard AD Reference Fault - Non-Volatile Memory Fault - Crystal Fault Turn off electrical power at the breaker.
-Now turn on electrical power to see if error clears.
-If error has not cleared, replace the control assembly.
-Turn on electrical power at breaker.
-009 with an alert Icon flashing. (with flashing red LED.)
-Power supply voltage is too low or too high Check for loose electrical connections, refer to "Power Cycling the Unit" on page 31.
+006 with alert indicator flashing (also flashing red LED and beeper) Internal Processor Error - Frequency Fault - Standard AD Reference Fault - Non-Volatile Memory Fault - Crystal Fault Disconnect power to water heater.
+Now reconnect electrical power to see if error clears.
+If error has not cleared, disconnect power to water heater and replace control assembly.
+Reconnect power to water heater.
+009 with alert indicator flashing (also flashing red LED) Power supply voltage is too low or too high Check for loose electrical connections, refer to "Power Cycling the Unit" on page 31.